Blog

 If you only have one credit card, you may need to work hard to stay beneath this threshold.
 But that doesn't mean it's impossible.
 BILL's Spend & Expense will help you make fast, automatic payments, which can keep your balance low.
 You can also open a second credit card to help you distribute your total credit card balance across multiple providers.

 Now that you've learned how to increase credit limit rates on your existing card, you might consider applying for a new corporate card entirely.
-BILL Spend & Expense offers the BILL Divvy corporate credit card.
+BILL Spend & Expense offers the BILL Divvy Card powered by Visa.
 Users may qualify for a credit line as high as $5 million, pending approval of their application.

 *Credit lines and the advertised range are not guaranteed and will be determined upon application approval.